 Once you select the <New Connection..> for files and folders, File Connection Manager Editor will be opened in a new window.
 Using this editor, we have to select the required folder from our local file system.
 To do so, please click on the Browse button to select the location from the file system.

 From the below screenshot, you can observe that We selected the NEW FTP FOLDER as the local folder name.
-It means the following task will delete the NEW FTP FOLDER from E Drive.
+The following task will delete the NEW FTP FOLDER from E Drive.
 Click the OK button to select it.

 Click OK to finish configuring the SSIS FTP task delete local directory package.
 Let’s run and see whether we successfully Deleted the existing folder or directory from our local File System or not.